RisingYT/bluecore/README.md

 # bluecore
 A repository that has the packages for Blue Wave.
-If they aren't present anywhere else or if they are modified.
+If they aren't present anywhere else except the AUR or if they are modified.

-Most of these are preinstalled by default.
-Some are not and can be optionally installed when wanted.

 NOTE: Packages may not always be up-to-date because it's being managed by one person.